Twin Falls, Idaho: Transportation

+When Twin Falls surpassed a population of 50,000, it became federally required to provide a public transportation system for its citizens.
+(Read Metropolitan planning organization for more information.)
+On July 1, 2023, the city of Twin Falls launched a microtransit system known as Ride TFT (Twin Falls Transit).
+It was initially launched as a pilot program and was to run for two years.
+However, in late January 2024, it was found to have quickly become a success in the community.
+While officials expected around 2,000 riders per month.
+In its first month, it had a ridership of 3,200.
+It has consistently gone up since, nearly tripling initial projections during the month of December 2023.
+Typical fare is $3.00 a ride within the city of Twin Falls boundary.

 Geography

-Twin Falls is located at 42°34'N 114°28'W (42.561,-114.464).

 According to the United States Census Bureau, the city has a total area of 18.16 sqmi, of which 0.06 sqmi is covered by water.

 The Snake River Canyon forms the city's northern limits, separating it from Jerome County.
 Three waterfalls are in the immediate area.
 Shoshone Falls is located about 5 mi east of Twin Falls city.
 Pillar Falls is located roughly 1+1/2 mi upstream from the Perrine Bridge, while Twin Falls, the city's namesake, is located upstream of Shoshone Falls.

 Shoshone Falls stands at 213 ft, which is 46 ft higher than Niagara Falls.

 The Perrine Bridge, which spans the Snake River Canyon immediately north of the city, is one of only a handful of artificial structures worldwide where BASE jumping is legal.
 In September 2005, Miles Daisher of Twin Falls set a BASE-jumping world record by jumping off Perrine Bridge 57 times in a 24-hour period.
 In July 2006, Dan Schilling jumped off the bridge 201 times in 21 hours to raise money for charity.
 Unlike Daisher, Schilling was hoisted to the top of the bridge by a crane after every jump.